Symposia

 Students/Associates/ Comm.
 Mental Health Workers $100

-Lunch Options: Participants can purchase lunch with their registration for $20, bring their own lunch or purchase lunch at the locations near the Brower Center during the lunch hour.
+Lunch Options: Participants can purchase lunch with their registration for $20 by 9/16/24, bring their own lunch or purchase lunch at the locations near the Brower Center during the lunch hour.
 Lunch purchased with registration includes a sandwich, chips and beverage options.
 Sandwich options include Vegan/Vegan GF, Turkey BLT/Turkey BLT GF, or Roast Beef/Roast Beef GF.

 CE: 6 Credits. $5 additional fee per CE credit (i.e. 6 CE credits is $30 total).
 Attendees must participate in live sessions in-person or via zoom to receive CE's.
 The Psychotherapy Institute is approved by the California Psychological Association to provide continuing professional education for psychologists, LMFTs, LCSWs, and LPCCs (provider number PSY005).
 The California Board of Behavioral Sciences accepts continuing education credit granted by the California Psychological Association or by any of its Approved Providers.
 The Psychotherapy Institute maintains responsibility for this program and its content (see Registration and Course Policies).